Investment Case: Apple

 Probabilities vs Possibilities

-While returns higher than 6% p.a. are obviously possible for Netflix, we believe our inputs to be an optimistic base-case.
+While higher returns are obviously possible for Apple, we believe our inputs to be a reasonable base-case.
 Anything is possible, and there is a range of likely outcomes rather than one specific outcome set in stone.
 But investors should be concerned with probabilities, not possibilities.
-It is quite possible (perhaps even probable) for growth, margins and PE to be lower than our estimates, in which case return would be lower too.
-In the case of Netflix, the probabilities seem to favour disappointing outcomes over the next decade.
+In the case of Apple, the probabilities favour low returns over the next 5 to 10 years.

 1 Note that this is just a high-level overview of a more thorough analysis.